jbuisine/macop/README.md

 Fully documentation of package with examples is [available](https://jbuisine.github.io/macop).

 You can also see examples of use:
--  in the [knapsackExample.py](https://github.com/jbuisine/macop/blob/master/examples/knapsackExample.py) for mono-objective instance.
+-  in the [knapsackExample.py](https://github.com/jbuisine/macop/blob/master/examples/knapsackExample.py) for mono-objective knapsack instance.
--  in the [knapsackMultiExample.py](https://github.com/jbuisine/macop/blob/master/examples/knapsackMultiExample.py) for multi-objective instance.
+-  in the [knapsackMultiExample.py](https://github.com/jbuisine/macop/blob/master/examples/knapsackMultiExample.py) for multi-objective knapsack instance.
 -  in the [qapExample.py](https://github.com/jbuisine/macop/blob/master/examples/qapExample.py) for mono-objective QAP instance.
 -  in the [ubqpExample.py](https://github.com/jbuisine/macop/blob/master/examples/ubqpExample.py) for mono-objective UBQP problem instance.